wisdom2608/install-prometheus-node_exporter-grafana/README.md

 # E: Configure Grafana with Prometheus as a data source

-To better visualize matrix scrapped by prometheus, we have to configure grafana with Prometheus as a data source
+To use Grafana to visualize matrics scrapped by prometheus, we have to configure Grafana with Prometheus as a data source

 **E.1.0**: Create the data source
- - Login to grafana
+ - Login to Grafana
  - On the right-hand-side of grafana dashboard, click on `Connections` -> `Data source`.
  - On the full screen, click on `Add data source`.
    - choose `prometheus`.